Wolf Garten Ks2K Fixed Hand Tool Weeding And Planting Knife

-(You can click the image or link above to view product details or purchase this book from Amazon and support Deep Green Permaculture!)
+(You can click the image or link above to view product details or purchase this product from Amazon and support Deep Green Permaculture!)

 A Weeding and Planting Knife is one of those garden tools that you’ve probably never heard of before, but once you use one, you’re left wondering how you lived without it.
 I’ve used mine for several years now, and I’d feel it’s absence If I had to go without it.